Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

 But many experienced beekeepers feel this practice is overstated and unnecessary.
-One drawback put forth is that the existence of the cage, between two frames, messes up "bee space".
+One drawback presented is that the existence of the cage, between two frames, messes up "bee space".
 This often results in comb being drawn in an ugly and messy manner between the frames and around the cage.
 This is an early and tricky problem for the new, fresh-faced beekeeper to address.

 Some of the "evidence" from bees killing a queen may actually come from an unanticipated queen existing with the other bees anyway.
 In this situation there will be two queens introduced into the hive.
 The colony will only support one, which means they will likely kill a queen.

 The queen excluder is a somewhat controversial piece of equipment, certainly more so than one would expect of a simple grate of metal or wood!
-As a reminder, its purpose is to ensure the queen cannot move from one box to the one above it, leaving upper boxes brood-free (since the queen cannot lay eggs there).
+As a reminder, the purpose is to ensure a queen cannot move from one box to the one above it, leaving upper boxes brood-free (since the queen cannot lay eggs there).
 The holes in the queen excluder let workers and drones through but are intentionally sized to block the larger queen.
-The thinking is that this avoids the messiness of boxes with a mixture of brood and honey, especially when it comes time to harvest honey.
+This avoids the messiness of boxes with a mixture of brood and honey, especially when it comes time to harvest honey.

 The problem that many beekeepers have with the queen excluder is that even though workers can pass through the holes, it still creates a challenge.
 This slows them down, which is precisely what you do NOT want to do if you are looking to create boxes filled with honey!
 In fact, even if they can move through just fine, they may not want to do so.
 It’s an obstacle or them, not matter how you view it.